cindyd97/Data-Analysis-Portfolio-Cindy/README.md

 Description:

 Language:
-- MQL (NoSQL)
-- Python with Pymongo
+MQL (NoSQL) and Python with Pymongo